Advance Auto Parts (AAP)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Advance Auto Parts’s margin dropped by 8 percentage points over the last year.
-Almost any movement in the wrong direction is undesirable because of its already low cash conversion.
-If the trend continues, it could signal it’s in the middle of a big investment cycle.
+Taking a step back, we can see that Advance Auto Parts’s margin dropped by 5.1 percentage points over the last year.
+Almost any movement in the wrong direction is undesirable because it is already burning cash.
+If the trend continues, it could signal it’s becoming a more capital-intensive business.

 Advance Auto Parts Trailing 12-Month Free Cash Flow Margin

-Advance Auto Parts burned through $198 million of cash in Q1, equivalent to a negative 7.7% margin.
-The company’s cash burn increased from $46.27 million of lost cash in the same quarter last year.
-These numbers deviate from its longer-term margin, indicating it is a seasonal business that must build up inventory during certain quarters.
+Advance Auto Parts burned through $297.7 million of cash in Q4, equivalent to a negative 15.1% margin.
+The company’s cash burn increased from $124.4 million of lost cash in the same quarter last year.

 11. Return on Invested Capital (ROIC)